Aloysius Pang was crushed between howitzer gun barrel and cabin: Chief of Army

 “Aloysius has undergone this refresher training and is qualified and competent to do his job in Exercise Thunder Warrior,” he added.

-Pang, who held the rank of Corporal First Class (National Service), died four days after the accident happened on Saturday.
+Pang, who held the rank of Corporal First Class (National Service), died four days after the accident happened.

+After he was injured, Pang was treated on site by the SAF doctor and his team, said Chief of Army Medical Officer Colonel Dr Lo Hong Yee.

+"Immediately after the accident, actually, Aloysius was conscious.
+He was able to speak to the doctor as well as the medical team that was attending to him," COL Lo.

-He was also said to be awake and breathing on his own without any mechanical ventilation.
+He was awake and breathing on his own without any mechanical ventilation.
+COL Lo said Pang was also able to speak to his mother.

-However, Pang’s condition took a turn for the worse and required additional surgery, said MINDEF on Wednesday.
-Despite another operation to repair damaged organs and artificial life support for his lungs, kidneys and heart, Pang died.

-An independent Committee of Inquiry will be convened to investigate the circumstances leading to the incident.
+But Dr Teo and the New Zealand doctors were already expecting complications, COL Lo said.

+"You cannot have a severely injured patient and not expect ...
+So they are already expecting complications.
+They just didn’t know when it will set in.

 READ: Aloysius Pang: 4th SAF training fatality in 18 months